Chiragmulchandani1/jira-time-logger/Readme.md

 - Generate API token in JIRA.
 [Click here to read more](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)

+- Config ./projects.json, add your project with key as the issue prefix and its root url value.

 - Install dependencies and symlink the project folder.

 ```